 For the claimant world, there is a further problem.
 Demand for financing exceeds supply, by far.

 Coupled with these problems is the undeniable fact that the claimants, as a market and individually, need help in understanding a complex industry, navigating its rough waters, and finding the best solutions that the industry has to offer.

 Fulbrook’s creation was inspired by the claimants’ challenges.
 We are an independent expert advisor committed to supporting the market and, within the market, various individual claimants.
 Before Fulbrook, no other known comparable independent expert advisor was available to look after the claimants’ genuine interests.
 Our mission is to be a claimant-centric force while also meeting the requirements of providers of investment capital.

-Within this general framework, Fulbrook specializes in specific types of claims: patents, international arbitration, bankruptcy (or other dire financial distress situations), and breach of contract.
+Within this general framework, Fulbrook specializes in specific types of claims: patents, international arbitration, bankruptcy (or other dire financial distress situations), and serious breach of contract.
 On exceptional occasions, we accept claims in other areas.
 In all our activities, we encourage and arrange financing for mediation, if appropriate.
 To further focus our activity, we identify and emphasize specific zones (a) within a practice area, such as International Trade Claims, in the patent area, claims against certain Sovereigns in the international arbitration treaty area, and insolvency and bankruptcy claims in the financial distress area, and/or (b) within a particular jurisdictional area, such as New York, D.C., California, London, and Hong Kong.